katyhuff/docs-travis-ci-com/user/languages/python.md

 ### Travis CI uses pip

-By default, Travis CI use `pip` to manage your project's dependencies.
+By default, Travis CI uses `pip` to manage your project's dependencies.
 It is possible (and common) to override the dependency installation command as described in the [general build configuration](/user/build-configuration/) guide.

 The exact default command is